maxchampoux/iBanFirst-API-Company-Creation/services/API Services.md

 Method: POST
 URL: /companies/
 ```
 You want to create your company?
 That's great!
-Let's start your project now, the following data is required to open a file:
+Let's start your project now, the following data is required to retrieve an IBAN:

 On your future company ([Company Creation Data Object](../objects/objects.md#companyCreationData_object)):
 * legalForm